 13.5 miles, Gain 1950′, Loss 2810′, elevation 7520′

 Plans to meet up with my Hayduke buddy Sky finally came together.
-Originally they were going to meet me in Tahoe City to hike the whole TRT.
-But they got caught in the mud at Burning Man, then had a lot to clean up afterwards.
-I heard from them this morning that they were driving all the way from Oakland and would be arriving in the afternoon.
+Originally we were going to meet me in Tahoe City to hike the whole TRT together.
+But unfortunately Sky got caught in the mud at Burning Man, then had a lot of clean up to do afterwards.
+Sky texted me in the morning that they were driving all the way from Oakland and would be arriving in the afternoon.
 This worked out perfectly because it was about 15 miles to Echo lake from where I was, but I couldn’t go further than that, given the restrictions with the Desolation wilderness.
-The TRT\PCT segment that goes through the wilderness is about 26 miles…easily doable in a day for me.
-Otherwise, camping overnight requires a permit and bear canister.
-I didn’t really plan for either but figured I’d see what Sky wanted to do when they arrived.
-Regardless, I had to cut this day short at either hwy 50 or Echo lake.
+The TRT\PCT segment that went through the wilderness was about 26 miles…easily doable in a full day.
+Otherwise, camping overnight required a permit and bear canister.
+I didn’t make plans for either, but figured I’d see what Sky wanted to do when they arrived.
+Regardless, I had to cut this day short at HWY 50 or Echo lake.

-I hiked 2 miles before rejoining the PCT portion that the TRT shares.
+I hiked 2 miles before turning right and rejoining the PCT portion that the TRT shared.
 I was really happy to be back on the PCT, if only to see more hikers.
-This was familiar ground that I’d already covered in 2018, but different still in that now I was traveling north.
-I was finally a NOBO… something I almost never do, haha.
+This was familiar ground that I’d already covered in 2018, but different still in that now I was traveling north… something I almost never did, haha.
 I actually did hike north on the PCT once before, for 30 miles at the start of my southbound hike to reach the Canadian border.
-All SOBOs have to start this way, that is if they want to do the whole trail.
-The US doesn’t permit entry from Canada along the trail.
+All SOBOs had to start this way if they wanted to hike the whole trail.
+The US didn’t permit entry from Canada on the PCT.

 I walked for several hours before seeing anyone.
-On such a popular trail, this seemed surprising.
-But my early starts are rather isolating.
-I enjoy the solitude the early mornings bring, then again, I had almost nothing but solitude the whole summer.
+This seemed surprising on such a popular trail.
+But my early starts were always rather isolating.
+I enjoyed the solitude the early mornings brought, then again, I had almost nothing but solitude the whole summer.
 Finally I saw a guy packing his things near a lake, then caught up to a few more hikers on trail.
 Two guys, going opposite directions, stopped to talk as I approached.
 They knew each other from earlier this year and it seemed both had been flipping around.
 The NOBO teased the SOBO for “going the wrong way”, which ruffled my feathers but I couldn’t correct him because I too was going the wrong way, LOL.

 Then I ran into TRT counterclockwise hikers Close Call and Teflon, who I was excited to see.
-They were the first TRT hikers I met and the nature of the trail being a loop means one has a good chance of seeing people multiple times.
-This seems to result in a closer connection rather than a fake rivalry between hikers of the opposite direction.
-It really doesn’t matter which way one goes on the TRT…the point is to end up back in the same place one started.
-Loop hikes are pretty cool in that way.
+They were the first TRT hikers I met and the nature of the trail being a loop meant one had a good chance of seeing people multiple times.
+This seemed to result in a closer connection rather than the fake rivalry between NOBOs and SOBOs.
+It really didn’t matter which way one went on the TRT…the point was to end up back in the same place.
+Loop hikes were pretty cool in that way.
 We chatted about the trail for a bit and bid farewell.
 I was pretty certain this would be the last time I saw them, since I only had 2 days remaining, as did they.

 Sky arrived and we sat outside the library, catching up.
-They showed me their awesome Mitsubishi Delica Universal Space Postal Service van, which is a diesel right hand drive 90s vintage wonder.
+I got a tour of the awesome Mitsubishi Delica Universal Space Postal Service van, which was a diesel right hand drive 90s vintage wonder.
 We drove around town to a few places, while I gritted my teeth sitting on the left side but not driving on the left side of the road.
-I once owned a right hand drive toyota in New Zealand, plus did some driving in Britain.
+I once owned a right hand drive Toyota in New Zealand, plus did some driving in Britain.
 It was hard for me to be in such a vehicle but be on the right “wrong” side of the road.
 I was glad Sky was driving.